pawelgrzybek/pawelgrzybek.com/content/posts/2020-06-27-book-review-not-a-diet-book-by-james-smith.md

 ---
 title: "Book review: Not a Diet Book by James Smith"
-description: "My 30th birthday was the last time I felt great in my own body.
+summary: "My 30th birthday was the last time I felt great in my own body.
 My 33rd birthday is coming soon and I promised myself that I’m going to feel great with myself again.
 Whilst I change my diet habits and become much more active, I try to educate myself on how to do it healthily."
 photo: 2020-06-27.jpg
 ---